 You may also use apply different storage mappings to different catalog prefixes within your organization's prefix.

 You can set up a bucket lifecycle policy to manage data retention in your storage mapping; for example, to remove data after six months.

 In addition to collection data, Flow uses your storage mapping to temporarily store recovery logs.

-Flow tasks — captures, derivations, and materializations — use recovery logs to durably store their processing context.
-Recovery logs are an opaque binary log, but may contain user data and are stored within the user’s buckets.
-They must have a defined storage mapping.
+Flow tasks — captures, derivations, and materializations — use recovery logs to durably store their processing context as a backup.
+Recovery logs are an opaque binary log, but may contain user data.

 The recovery logs of a task are always prefixed by

 acmeCo/produce-TNT would have a recovery log called

 Flow prunes data from recovery logs once it is no longer required.